LT-Intro-To-AI-SY2425/a2-movie-chatbot-sleahy2/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

+I would sometimes get confused when trying to manipulate variables by doing something that I had not seen or learned before.
+For example, I did not know how to use rstrip(), but after we went over it, I understood.

 2. Explain how you could use the match function for extracting information from a movie database.

+When looking for a director, or a year it was made, etc. it could match that information to the information in the movie database.
+For example, if looking for a movie by Steven Spielberg, it could find all the movies by Stielberg in the movie database.